 Homeowner Redemption Period

 Again, if you’re going to challenge the loan process, you have five years from the date of closing.
 Regarding a mortgage foreclosure, federal law is clear that a homeowner has to bring any action—any lawsuit asserting a defective foreclosure or a defective foreclosure process or a foreclosure defense within a homeowner’s redemption period.
-Most often the homeowner redemption period is six months from the date of a foreclosure sale and the rule that once a redemption period has expired, the lender has extinguished the mortgage, so there’s no mortgage contract left for a homeowner or now a former homeowner to have standing, which is the right to bring a lawsuit; therefore six months after a foreclosure, five years after you close the loan.
+Most often the homeowner redemption period is six months from the date of a foreclosure sale, and the rule is that once a redemption period has expired, the lender has extinguished the mortgage, so there’s no mortgage contract left for a homeowner or now a former homeowner to have standing, which is the right to bring a lawsuit; therefore, it’s six months after a foreclosure and five years after you close the loan.

 Business Loan/Promissory Note Period